coderGirlSu/Marketplace/README.md

 ## R20 Describe the way tasks are allocated and tracked in your project

+The tool I used to manage my project was Trello.
+Trello is a free visual organisation tool that uses a Kanban workflow style to track tasks and manage workflows.

-I was using Trello board to allocate and track my project, I have 5 columns to consider, they are Optional features, to do, doing, today and done.
+I used a Trello board to allocate and track my project, the board was arranged in 5 columns, they were:

-Optional features:
-The Optional features stores the functions I want to implement, but it is not mandatory requirement.
+- Optional features - records the tasks I want to implement, but are not mandatory requirements

-To do
-The tasks that must be done will be in the To do list, selecting some tasks I want to complete today or the tasks that will be completed move to the Today and Doing lists.
-Once I completed all the tasks from this column, I can move another ticket from Optional features to this column.

-Doing
-The doing list will store the tasks that I will do, but it doesn't have to be done today, if the list in Today list is empty, I can select the task from this list and move it to the today list.

-Today
+- To do - records the tasks that must be done are in the To do list column
+- Doing - records the tasks that I am doing, but are not necessarily being done today
-The today table stores the tasks have to be completed today.
-Every day，I select a few tasks from the Doing list to this list.
+- Today - records the tasks that have to be completed today

-Done
-Done list stores completed tasks，to make sure I've done all the tasks.
+- Done - records completed tasks, to make sure I've done all the tasks

+### Task properties

-And also, each ticket has a label and story points.
-I created 7 labels to organise each ticket, they are presentation, database, features, blocked, slides, documentation.
-The story points categorize difficulty levels.
+Each task has a label and story points.
+I created 7 labels to organise each ticket, they are presentation, database, features, blocked, slides and documentation.
+The story points categorize difficulty levels and use the Fibonacci sequence.
 The Trello board screenshots and the link are shown below.

 [Trello Board Link](https://trello.com/b/D1Iluvdr/marketpalce)

+### My process

+Every day I select a few tasks from the Doing list that I want to complete and move them to the Today list.
+This helps me focus on what needs to be done right now.
+Once tasks are complete, I move them to the Done list.
+If I become blocked on a task I can park it in Doing and focus on a different task in the Today list.

+Once the Today list is empty I select more tasks from the Doing list and move them to the Today list.

+If all the To Do tasks are completed, I will move another ticket from the Optional features list over to the Doing list.

 ### Trello board Screenshot